jvanbockryck/nem-catapult-metadata-proposal/README.md

 ![localwind transactions](images/step7-2.png)

 ## General remark on NEM Catapult metadata
-**To make all this metadata usefull for discovery, it should be queryable.**
+**To make all this metadata useful for discovery, it should be queryable.**

 ## First example extension for LocalWind: Stakeholders oracle via a KYC provider
 The previous example can be extended to include a mechanism to determine the stakeholders for the e-token transactions.

-These stakeholders should go through a KYC procudure, as the **e-token is very likely considered as a security**.
+These stakeholders should go through a KYC procedure, as the **e-token is very likely considered as a security**.

 We can use the following mechanisms that have been demonstrated in the LocalWind example:
 * Every stakeholder should have a "private" identity account.